There are really good reasons for organisations to be focusing on their “purpose” right now.

 We live in fast-moving, unpredictable times – and a brand purpose can provide consistency when everything else is constantly changing.
 Employers who can articulate what their company stands for are more likely to attract candidates looking for meaning in their work.
 And while “brand” is sometimes only understood in terms of logos and design, “purpose” is understood more holistically, as something that both unites and describes organisations.

 Defining and documenting a brand purpose is just the beginning.
-To make a brand purpose really come to life internally and externally, you need to adopt it as a consistent approach in your communications.
+To make it really come to life internally and externally, you need to adopt it as a consistent approach in your communications.

 Or, in other words, your purpose has to become the way you tell your story.